codegrits/CodeGRITS/docs/developer.md

 ### Overview

-We provide a real-time data API for future JetBrains plugin developers and researchers to get the real-time data from IDE tracker and eye tracker separately.
+We provide a real-time data API for future JetBrains plugin developers and researchers to get real-time data from IDE tracker and eye tracker separately.
 The API is based on the [IDE Tracker](#ide-tracker) and [Eye Tracker](#eye-tracker).